xio-1/xio/README.md

-# XIO-Core Developer Guide
+# XIO-Core Guide

-XIO-Core library is a strictly ordered reactive flow and event sink that supports futures and micro batching.
+The xio-core library is a strictly ordered reactive flow and event sink that supports futures and micro batching.

 You can use XIO for your async requirements such as event loops, realtime flow processing,